zebra-f/V-Django-Backend/core/speeds/notes.md

 **Potentially essential:**
-queryset that allows to retrieve every field in the SpeedFeedback model
+queryset that allows to retrieve every field in the related SpeedFeedback model

 ```
 qs = Speed.objects.filter(